What Happens When You Sleep High?

 Read Also: Five Common Illnesses Patients Use Medical Marijuana For

-Effects on the Brain During High Sleep
+Effects of Cannabis on the Brain During Sleep

 Weed and REM Sleep: Unraveling the Connection